IvissonRubens/Markdown/README.md

 # Basketball principles

 All the site cliked the image above.
 But this is a resum this site for your aprendized for this amazing sport.
-This site are in portugues

 [![imge for site](https://th.bing.com/th/id/OIP.eeHplJEe608DsZiKzssWFgHaJn?w=616&h=800&rs=1&pid=ImgDetMain)](https://www.breakthroughbasketball.com/basics/basics.html)

 ## Rules
- The basketball is the a game there have a two teams of five players each, whose objective is to score points in the openent's basket.
+ The basketball is the a game there have a two teams of fi ve players each, whose objective is to score points in the openent's basket.
  The court is divide into nine parts, that is: baseline, lane/key/paint, wing, three pint arc, mind court line, slide line, tope of the key/cirle
  Freethrow line and corner